Home Blog Things to Do in Georgetown

 No visit to Georgetown is complete without experiencing the sensory explosion that is Stabroek Market.
 Housed in an impressive cast-iron structure crowned by a distinctive Victorian clock tower, this bustling marketplace is the beating heart of Georgetown's commercial life and a must-see attraction for visitors seeking authentic local culture.

-Built in 1881, the market building is itself an architectural treasure, shipped piece by piece from England and assembled on the banks of the Demerara River.
+Built in 1881, the market building is itself an architectural treasure, shipped piece by piece from the United States and assembled on the banks of the Demerara River.
 Today, it's a labyrinth of stalls selling everything imaginable - from fresh tropical fruits and vegetables to clothing, electronics, traditional crafts, and local delicacies.

 What You'll Find: